 Park Plaza Dermatology treats many different types of skin allergies and rashes at their office, including:

 Eczema is a common skin condition that often develops during infancy or early childhood and continues through adulthood.
-Some potential triggers include pet dander, dust mites, sweating, irritating clothing (wool), fragrances in perfumes and soaps, certain foods, and more.
+Some potential triggers include dandruff , dust mites, sweating, irritating clothing (wool), fragrances in perfumes and soaps, certain foods, and more.

 Scratching eczema dramatizes the symptoms of this dry, itchy, irritating skin condition, so the goal of treatment is to prevent the itch.
-The providers at Park Plaza may recommend prescription lotions, corticosteroids, anti-inflammatory creams, or antibiotics in some cases.
+The providers at Park Plaza Dermatology may recommend prescription lotions, corticosteroids, anti-inflammatory creams, or antibiotics in some cases and the most advanced class of medications - biologics.

 Contact dermatitis occurs when you come into contact with a certain substance that causes a rash outbreak.
 There are two types of contact dermatitis: irritant and allergic.